Fractal Images as Number Sequences I An Introduction: Axiomatic description

-Using the relation between the generators of the grid and the digiset, we have an association between \emph{number sequences and fractal images}, i.e., subsets of the grid, as the title of this study suggests.
+Using the relation between the alphabet and the generators of the grid, we have an association between \emph{number sequences and fractal images}, i.e., subsets of the grid, as the title of this study suggests.